MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 CMD <command>
 ```

-**Windows Considerations:**
+**Windows Considerations**

-On Windows, file paths specified in the CMD instruction must use forward slashes..
-For example, These are valid CMD instructions:
+On Windows, file paths specified in the CMD instruction must use forward slashes.
+For example, These are valid CMD instructions.

 ```none
 # exec form